-Learning Enhancement at Mount Carmel College, in partnership with families and the wider community, provides support for students with a range of learning needs.
-The program is founded on the belief that every student is unique and deserves to be part of an inclusive learning environment that nurtures the development of their individual potential.
+Mount Carmel College, in partnership with families and the wider community, provides support for students with a range of learning needs.
+Our approach is founded on the belief that every student is unique and deserves to be part of an inclusive learning environment that nurtures the development of their individual potential.

 We are committed to providing relevant programs and support that caters for the needs of individual students at all stages and in all aspects of the curriculum.
 We encourage contemporary, creative and flexible practices to provide opportunities for success and to foster students’ lifelong learning.
 We aim to identify the specific needs of all our students through a variety of methods including transition meetings and internal observations and assessments.

 Classroom teachers are supported in assisting students by providing clarification of tasks and the utilisation of visual and verbal cues.
 In some instances alternative assessment tasks are negotiated in order for students with particular disabilities or difficulties to demonstrate learning.

 Relevant use of Information Technology including supportive software is of great value to specific students in accessing information and completing tasks.